Abdellah-Laassairi/jiragen/docs/configuration.md

 ## Configuration Files

-- `config.yaml`: Main configuration file for the project.
+- `config.ini`: Main configuration file for the project.

 Ensure that all configuration settings are properly documented and up-to-date.